Fairfield Threatening Lawyer

 Cell phones, social media and increased connectivity enable us to communicate quicker than ever.
 When two people are arguing over text or email, their words can mistakenly be perceived as a threat, and the person responsible for speaking or sending those words may suddenly be charged with the crime of threatening.

-Threatening second-degree arrests in Fairfield, Connecticut under CGS 53a-62 are taken very seriously by police and prosecutors.
-That is why it is crucial for anyone charged with threatening to understand the nature of the charges, know how to comply with any applicable restraining orders, and understand the options for defending against the charges.
+Police and prosecutors take threatening second-degree arrests in Fairfield, Connecticut under CGS 53a-62 very seriously.
+That is why it is crucial for anyone charged with threatening to understand the nature of the charges, know how to comply with any applicable restraining orders, and understand the options for defense.
 A Fairfield threatening lawyer could help provide individuals with the information they need.
 Those who have been charged with threatening should reach out to a skilled harassment attorney that could build a solid defense for them.

 What is Criminal Threatening in the Second-Degree?